Want to read this article later?

 GLS lawyers tend to be given responsibility at an early stage of their career.
 They are offered career development and training opportunities, combined with a clear grading structure, allowing lawyers to progress to higher levels at a pace determined by their own performance.
 Sustained good performance is rewarded by additional salary increments.
 Lawyers also have the opportunity to move between areas of responsibility within their department or even to other departments, in order to gain wider experience.

 The GLS will pay for LPC and BPTC course fees in full, as well as a bursary of between £5,400 and £7,600 per vocational year.
-There is a starting salary of between £24,300 and £24,900.
-To find out more, go to the Government Legal Service page legal trainee scheme page or the GLS LCN directory page.
+There is a starting salary of around £28,000.
+To find out more, go to our GLS directory page.